GiottoVerducci/rulebook2024/content.md

 Only **ready unlocked minions** can perform actions.
 Taking an action **locks** the acting minion.\
-If a minion manages to unlock (due to a card or an effect) during this phase, it is possible for them to perform another action.

 > Some actions are **mandatory**.
 Any of those actions must be performed before any nonmandatory actions.\
 > A minion required to take a mandatory action cannot perform any other action.\